 \begingroup

 \endgroup

-where $p_{\mathrm{ret}}$ is the exposure prior, $p_{\mathrm{db}}$ is the corpus-size prior, $\ell$ is a passage-length statistic (e.g., median length), $p_{\mathrm{gold}}$ is the gold-availability prior, and $p_{\mathrm{cult}}$ is the cultural prior.
+where $p_{\mathrm{ret}}$ is the exposure prior, $p_{\mathrm{db}}$ is the corpus-size prior, $\ell$ is a passage-length statistic (e.g., median length), $p_{\mathrm{gold}}$ is the gold-availability prior, and $p_{\mathrm{cult}}$ is the cultural prior, and $\epsilon > 0$ is a small constant added for numerical stability in the log transformation.
 The vector $\phi(L_q,L_d)$ stacks interpretable covariates that predict $s_e$ without invoking intrinsic model preference.
 We use log-transformed priors to compress heavy-tailed probabilities and corpus statistics, and make linear effects more reasonable across languages.
 The indicator $\mathbb{I}[L_q = L_d]$ allows the model to treat same-language retrieval as a special case, ensuring that monolingual matching is not forced to be explained solely by external priors.

 \paragraph{Ridge calibration.} We fit the regression separately for each encoder $e$ to learn how much of its observed score $s_e$ can be attributed to structural priors.
 We use ridge regularization to stabilize coefficients under the various priors, preventing any single feature from disproportionately absorbing the preference signal.
 Let $\mathcal{C}$ be the set of all language pairs used for calibration.
 For each encoder $e$, we fit a ridge regression that predicts the raw score from priors: